Young couple eating in their kitchen.

 When it’s time for your ARM to adjust, it goes up or down based on a couple of indexes, depending on the investor in your mortgage.
 If you have a conventional loan through Fannie Mae or Freddie Mac, your interest rate is adjusted based on the 6-month Secured Overnight Financing Rate (SOFR).

-If you have an FHA or Department of Veterans Affairs (VA) mortgage, your interest rate adjustment is based on the 1-year Constant Maturity Treasury (CMT).
+If you have an FHA loan or a VA loan, your interest rate adjustment is based on the 1-year Constant Maturity Treasury (CMT).
 This index number is then added to a margin to get your rate.

-Additionally, there are caps associated with your loan.
+Additionally, some caps are associated with your loan.
 For instance, you might see one labeled as 2/1/5, which means:

-• 2: There is a 2% increase/decrease cap on the initial adjustment.
+• 2: There’s a 2% increase/decrease cap on the initial adjustment.

 • 1: The rate won’t increase/decrease more than 1% each adjustment after that.